arpanchoudhury/qmlspectrum/README.md

 `qmlspectrum` is a small test-suite that uses [qml](https://www.qmlcode.org/) package for modeling spectra as continuous functions.
 In this repository, we also distribute suitable datasets suitable for spectral modeling.
 Example input scripts collected in `example_scripts` show how to use the `qmlspectrum` test-suite.

+## Project status

+We are developing new content through collaborative efforts which will soon be collected here.

 ## Installation

 `qmlspectrum` can be installed using the Python package manager `pip3`